medecins-du-monde/monitool/INSTALL.md

 This configuration is for HTTP only.

-Get a proper certificate and set it up in NGINX for a production server.
-Passwords and session cookies will be unencrypted in transit otherwise.
+Please use HTTPS in a production server, as partners will log in monitool using a password, which should not transit in clear text over the network.

 	# Install the distribution package
 	> sudo apt install nginx